moottier/apache-vhost-setup/README.md

 The **GLOBAL** key is required to have both an **RE_PATTERN** and **FOUT_KEY** as children.

 **RE_PATTERN** key holds a regex used to locate values in the template file to be substituted.
+The regex must have a single capturing group which corresponds to the value to be substituted.

 **FOUT_KEY** maps to a **SITE** key whose value defines the file path where that site's config will be written.
 Change this value if you want to store output paths in another key